Dr Johanna Budwig: a Leading 20th Century Dietary Fats Scientist

 The Budwig Diet

-Foods you must eat: cold-pressed linseed (flax) oil blended with low fat/fat-free quark, a German cottage cheese, ground linseed, warm drinks, juices, sauerkraut juice, plenty of fruit and lots of veg.
-The diet is carefully designed to include both probiotic and prebiotic foods, so lots of leafy, fibrous, raw and fermented foods for a healthy digestive system and to develop a good gut flora which benefits the whole body.
+Foods you must eat: cold-pressed flaxseed (linseed)oil blended with low-fat or fat-free quark (a German cottage cheese), freshly ground flaxseed, warm drinks, juices, sauerkraut juice, plenty of fruit and lots of vegetables.
+The diet naturally includes both probiotic and prebiotic foods, with an emphasis on leafy vegetables, fibre-rich foods and fermented foods to encourage a healthy gut microbiome.